DOWNLOAD ANNUAL REPORT AS PDF HERE.

 - commissioning new resources and material for teachers;

-- conferences and stakeholder engagement and for website development
+- conferences and stakeholder engagement and for website development; and

-- Reading Australia Fellowship for Teachers of English and Literacy
+- the Reading Australia Fellowship for Teachers of English and Literacy

 It has been developed in partnership with the Australian Association for the Teaching of English, the Primary English Teaching Association Australia, the Australian Literacy Educators Association and the Association for the Study of Australian Literature.

-There are now 178 resources total aimed at Foundation to Senior Secondary.
+Resources are available for 205 titles, aimed at Foundation to Senior Secondary.
 The educational resources are designed to help teachers navigate Australian texts within the framework of the Australian Curriculum.
 The secondary-level titles are also accompanied by essays written by eminent authors, academics and critics.
-The website also has video interviews with authors, including 10 created in partnership with ABC Splash, and podcasts from The Garret to a number of resources.
+The website also has video interviews with authors, including 10 created in partnership with ABC Splash, and podcasts from The Garret with accompanying resources.

-20 titles have had AustLit trails created for them.
-These trails are curated collections of information covering the title’s context, themes, and more, as well as links to academic research and publications.
+20 titles have AustLit trails, which are curated collections of information covering the title’s context, themes, and more, as well as links to academic research and publications.

-- 13 new teacher resources for secondary students – 108 in total.
+- 19 new teacher resources for secondary students – 127 in total

-- 9 new resources for primary schools – 70 in total.
+- Eight new resources for primary schools – 78 in total

-- Brenton E McKenna and Angela Ramirez commissioned to create colouring sheets for the Reading Australia illustrator gallery.
+- Dub Leffler commissioned to create colouring sheets for the Reading Australia illustrator gallery

-- partnership with The Garret podcast to include podcast interviews with Reading Australia authors and illustrators on the site.
-Sixteen published to date.
+- Partnership with The Garret podcast to produce a further eight resources to accompany podcast interviews with Reading Australia authors and illustrators (for a total of 24 resources)